-Some people have strong views about the look of their website while others prefer to leave it up to their designer.
-Ultimately, you need to like what we create so it's better if we work together!
-Let's break down the concept of website design into smaller chunks so we can deal with each one.
+Some people have strong views about website design while others prefer to leave it up to their designer.
+Ultimately, you need to like what we create so it’s better if we work together!
+Let’s break down the concept of website design into smaller chunks so we can deal with each one.
 Some generalities first.

 How web differs from print